jerrymedias/ViewTransitionAPI_App/README.md

-# ViewTransitionAPI_App
+# ViewTransition API App

-Welcome to the ViewTransitionAPI_App!
-This is a frontend application that allows you to perform view transitions.
+Welcome to the ViewTransition API App!
+This is a frontend application that allows you to perform backward and forward page transition just like native apps using the ViewTransition API.

     Follow the instructions below to set up and run the app on your local machine.

 ## Setup